-The Bine - 4 life-changing fixes for dementia care
+The Care Combine - 4 life-changing fixes for dementia care

 Background

 And yet the experts seem to forget that we already have an army of carers, all of them volunteers.
-In this country 700,000 people support family members or friends with dementia, many of them doing so for 100+ hours a week.
+In this country nearly a million people support family members or friends with dementia, many of them doing so for 100+ hours a week.

 The problem is that this army has no organisation, no leadership.
 Everyone’s fighting their own individual battle – and that’s no way to win a war.